meglecz/mkCOInr/doc/content/tutorial.rst

 **Notes**:
     - It is a good idea to start with steps that are relatively quick and reduce the size of the database.
-    - Since, over 70% of the sequences are from Insecta in COInr, we will start start by eliminating them.
+    - Since, over 70% of the sequences are from Insecta in COInr, we will start by eliminating them.
     - The custom sequences are all Non-Insect Eukaryotes, so we can add custom sequences to the reduced dataset.
 Otherwise, we should have started by adding custom sequences.
 This solution is also fine, but gives large intermediate files.
     - The selection of the target region is the most computationally intensive, and the more diverse the dataset, the less precise it is.
 So it is preferable to do this at the end of the pipeline.